 A great product for protecting yourself is this respirator Click Here

 Alternatively, this is also a great respirator to pair up with safety glasses Click Here

 Use these filters with the previously mentioned respirators Click Here

 If you're doing lots of buffing, I'd recommend getting some sort of ventilation like this exhaust fan that I use Click Here

 And of course, always a good idea to wear gloves Click Here

-- Cut out desired wheel size from template, or mount pre cut wheel onto adapter.
+- Cut out desired wheel size from template, or mount pre cut wheel onto the adapter.

-- Slide adapter shaft fully into the tool, securely fasten, and get cleaning!
+- Slide adapter shaft at least 3/4" into the tool, securely fasten, and get cleaning!

 - Use the rough wheels for scratch removal and aggressive sanding, use the fine wheels for a smooth, brushed type finish